2394425147/FactorioDiscordProximityAudio/README.md

 This project provides an example config file named `App.example.config`.
 Copy or rename it to `App.config`.

-Create a Discord application on Discord's [developer portal](https://discord.com/developers/applications), copy the client ID and client secret from the OAuth2 tab, and paste them into the `App.config` file.
+Create a Discord application on Discord's [developer portal](https://discord.com/developers/applications).

+Go to the "OAuth2" tab, set a redirect URI, and fill out the information in the `App.config` file accordingly.